where-to-eat

 The old town (Casco Antiguo) around Plaza de los Naranjos preserves authentic Andalusian dining at reasonable prices.
 Puerto Banus caters to the yacht crowd with prices to match.
 The Golden Mile between them offers everything from Michelin stars to modest neighbourhood restaurants.

 Despite its international reputation, Marbella remains a fishing town at heart.
 The local fleet still operates, and the best restaurants source directly from boats that land each morning.
-Ask for "pescado del dia" (fish of the day) and you will taste the difference.
+Ask for "pescado del dia" (fish of the day) and you'll taste the difference.

 The cuisine here is fundamentally Andalusian coastal, shaped by the Mediterranean and the mountains that rise sharply behind town.

 Fresh seafood dominates, prepared simply to showcase quality.
-But Marbella's international character means you will also find excellent Italian, Japanese, and fusion cooking.
+But Marbella's international character means you'll also find excellent Italian, Japanese, and fusion cooking.

 Local ingredients that define the cuisine: